 Garbage Disposals — Ground up food particles are especially hard on the septic system.
 Do not put kitchen grease down the drain.
 Do not flush cigarette butts, sanitary napkins, or other inorganic materials down the toilet.

 We hope that you find these tips and suggestions to be helpful.
-If you need us in anyway, please contact JS Construction at 916-479-2455.
+If you need us in anyway, please contact JS Construction and Septic, Inc. at 916-479-2455.